SS Isaac M. Scott (1909): Maiden voyage disaster

-Isaac M. Scott's maiden voyage was marred by tragedy.
-At 4:00 AM on 12 July 1909, while traveling northwest about 2 mi off the Whitefish Point lighthouse in a dense fog, Isaac M. Scott rammed SS John B. Cowle.
-John B. Cowle sank within a few minutes taking 14 of her 24 crewmen with her to the bottom.
-The survivors were picked up by Isaac M. Scott and taken back to port.
-Isaac M. Scott suffered damage to about 25 plates, which cost $30,000 in repairs.
+Isaac Merritt Scott's maiden voyage was marred by tragedy.
+At 4:00 AM on 12 July 1909, while travelling northwest about 2 mi off the Whitefish Point lighthouse in a dense fog, Isaac Merritt Scott rammed SS John B. Cowle.
+John B. Cowle sank within a few minutes, taking 14 of her 24 crewmen with her to the bottom.
+The survivors were picked up by the Isaac Merritt Scott and taken back to port.
+Isaac Merritt Scott suffered damage to about 25 plates, which cost $30,000 in repairs.

 In March 1910, the Virginia Steamship Company settled claims filed by relatives of men lost in the sinking of John B. Cowle in the amount of $20,000.
 Following an investigation and hearings, the United States Steamboat Inspectors at Marquette suspended Captain Rogers of John B. Cowle, as well as its pilot, Edward E. Carlton, for 30 days.
-They further ruled that both ships had been sailing too fast for the weather conditions, and that John B. Cowle had failed to properly signal.
-F. W. Wertheimer, who had been piloting Isaac M. Scott that day, was subsequently beached for one year.
+They further ruled that both ships had been sailing too fast for the weather conditions, and that John B. Cowle had failed to signal properly.
+F. W. Wertheimer, who had been piloting Isaac Merritt Scott that day, was subsequently beached for one year.